kindredgroup/pit-toolkit/README.md

 scripts/host-project-in-git.sh /tmp/remote-sample $(pwd)/../examples/graph-perf-test-app
 ```

-Please note that when these projects will be feetched from local git by `k8-deployer`, the fetched project will have no `.env` file!
+Please note that when these projects will be fetched from local git by `k8-deployer`, the fetched project will have no `.env` file!
 However, our deployment scripts under `deployment/pit/*` can locate `.env` file by reading global environment variables.
 This is intended for local development.
 Below is the list of global environment variables
 controlling the location of `.env` files.
 Export these either globally or in the terminal where you will be launching `k8-deployer`

 | Project | Variable |